The Benefits for Immersion Ultrasonic Inspection of Composites

-Before the project commenced, the aerospace manufacturer also undertook an in-depth audit of Element and its UKAS accredited sites to ensure all the required checks and controls were in place, which the leading test house passed with flying colors.
+Before the project commenced, the aerospace manufacturer also undertook an in-depth audit of Element and its UKAS-accredited sites to ensure all the required checks and controls were in place, which the leading test house passed with flying colors.

 The project involved an ultrasonic inspection of the whole panel, which included pre-cured carbon/glass laminate, aluminum honeycomb, film and foaming adhesive, and Nomex.
-Looking specifically for defects that may occur between the bonded layers within the material, it was performed using water jet through-transmission inspection, the best method guaranteed to find core damage in honeycomb components.
+Looking specifically for defects that may occur between the bonded layers within the material, it was performed using water jet through transmission inspection, the best method guaranteed to find core damage in honeycomb components.
 The project was carried out in several batches of panels which each took two days to complete.

-Prior to the inspection, each part was visually examined by Element for edge delaminations, surface irregularities, marks, wrinkles, and resin residues to ensure that anything which may have inhibited the inspection or affected the results was noted in advance.
+Prior to the inspection, each part was visually examined by Element for edge delaminations, surface irregularities, marks, wrinkles, and resin residues to ensure that anything that may have inhibited the inspection or affected the results was noted in advance.

 Element system’s ability to load multiple data files makes comparison easy